 It’s best to go into the writing process knowing what keywords you’re targeting are, instead of fitting them into the content after the fact.
 This makes for a more natural experience for the writer and reader.

 Keyword research should also not be considered a one-and-done process, but rather an ongoing process that gets revisited and refined along with your ongoing content efforts.
+Google is always focusing on relevance.
+It’s important to understand that keyword research and implementation will always be evolving and changing.
+Data or information getting updated, as well as Google updating their algorithm, are both reasons to make sure your content and keywords are being well cared for.
 This ensures that you stay in step with trends in your business or industry.

 Weighing search volume, competitiveness, and other keyword metrics

 Not all keywords are created equal – that is, not all keywords will be worth it for you to target.
 Consider the following metrics carefully when deciding what keywords to include in your final list (note that different tools contain different metrics or names for the same metrics):